micahwierenga/js-functions-and-scope/readme.md

 The code that you write *must* be translated into a form that the computer can understand.

 Source code is human readable, *we hope*.
 This source code may be translated into a set of 1's and 0's that a computer's CPU can understand.
 Yep, the CPU is a chip on the computer that does all the processing.
-There is a reason it's called the Central Processing Unit, or CPU.
+That's the reason it's called the Central Processing Unit.

 `Source Code`  ==>  `1's and 0's`